Black Forest Hot Chocolate Recipe

 - Cherry syrup, chocolate syrup and chocolate flakes to decorate

-- Heat the milk to hot, but not boiling.
+- Heat the milk until hot, but not boiling.
 Steaming it with a milk frother will add to the authenticity of the drink, but popping the milk in the microwave for a couple of minutes will be fine.

 - While the milk is heating, mix the blackberry syrup, hot chocolate and a drop of milk in a large mug.
 You want to make a thick but easy to stir paste to be sure that you don’t leave any powder at the bottom